 Plasma metal cutting machines send a pressurized gas through a small channel – a constricting copper nozzle on the tip of the torch.
 The gas can be either oxygen, nitrogen or argon.
 Sometimes even shop air is used.

 In the center of the nozzle, you’ll find a negatively charged electrode.
 Once the power supply is started, it generates up to 400 volts DC and initiates the pre-flow of gas to the torch.
 Then the arc starting console generates a high frequency spark, ionizing the plasma gas and making it electrically conductive.
-This forms a current path from electrode to the nozzle and creates a pilot arc.
+This forms a current path from the electrode to the nozzle and creates a pilot arc.
 Next, when you touch the tip of the nozzle to the workpiece, the current path shifts from the electrode to that workpiece and this opens the pilot arc circuit.

 As the inert gas passes through the nozzle, the generated spark heats the gas to the fourth state of matter.
-Then the created stream of directed plasma reduces metal to molten slag.
+Then the created stream of the directed plasma reduces metal to molten slag.

 The cycle of creating the arc is continuous as long as the electrode has power supply and plasma stays in contact with the workpiece.